 b.
 01/09/1910 Ballybeggan, Ireland. d.
 28/01/1963 Melbourne, Australia.

-He was born in Ballybeggan, Tralee, County Kerry and emigrated to Queensland, Australia in 1929 with his sister Norah.
-Due to lack of work during the Great Depression his sister moved to Sydney while Kelliher became a swagman, working a variety of jobs.
-Kelliher enlisted in the Australian Imperial Force on 21 February 1941, and was sent to the Middle East.
-He was assigned to the 2/25th Battalion, (Queensland) which was on garrison duty in Syria.
-The battalion returned to Australia in March 1942 and was sent to New Guinea, where it took part in the Battle of Buna-Gona, later that year.
+Enlisting in the Australian Imperial Force on 21st February 1941, Kelliher sailed for the Middle East and was assigned to the 2nd/25th Battalion in October.
+He performed garrison duties in Syria and returned to Australia in March 1942.
+Six months later he was with his unit in Papua, helping to drive the Japanese from Ioribaiwa to Gona.
 During this battle Kelliher was arrested after allegedly running from the front.
 He was later court martialled for cowardice in the face of the enemy where he claimed his platoon commander had sent him back for information.
 The commander had been killed in the battle and Kelliher had no witnesses to his version.
 He was acquitted and after rejoining his unit stated he would prove he was no coward.
+Back home from January 1943, he was admitted to hospital with malaria in June.
+He was again sent to Papua in August.
+Next month he was based at Nadzab, New Guinea, whence the 2nd/25th advanced towards Lae.

 LOCATION OF MEDAL: AUSTRALIAN WAR MEMORIAL, CANBERRA, AUSTRALIA.